ElazarK/content-docs/playbooks/Detonate_URL_Cuckoo.md

-Detonating a URL with Cuckoo.
+Detonates a URL with Cuckoo.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.